PrincetonUniversity/installing_python_packages/README.md

 If the installation failed and packages were downloaded then you should remove those packages before proceeding (see contents of `~/.conda/pkgs`).
 If both the pip and conda procedures failed then continue reading or see the [Getting Help](#getting_help) section at the bottom of this page.

 If for some reason you are trying to install a Python 2 package then use `module load anaconda` instead of `anaconda3` in the directions above.
-Note that Python 2 will be unsupported beginning on January 1, 2020.
+Note that Python 2 has been unsupported since January 1, 2020.

 ## Introduction